-Our focus is to provide education and spread the word about how, by using a permaculture approach to landscaping, people can realize a lush, abundant yard that is a positive footprint on the earth.
+Our focus is to provide education and spread the word about using a permaculture approach to realize a lush, abundant yard that is a positive footprint on the earth.
 By offering permablitz events we can show first hand this approach.

 Wonder what happens at a permablitz?
 This video is a snippet of our June 22nd blitz in Marston's Mills

 What is a Permablitz?